Candice Bergen facts for kids

 In 2000, Bergen became the host of her own talk show called Exhale on Oxygen.
 Guests included Anne Bancroft and Diane Keaton.
 It ran for one season and was produced by Scott Carter, future producer of Politically Incorrect with Bill Maher.

-In 2016, Bergen began painting, with paint pens, on handbags, with the business overseen by her daughter, Chloé Malle, and with the proceeds benefiting charity.
+In 2016, Bergen began painting, with paint pens, on handbags, with the business overseen by her daughter, Chloé Malle, and the proceeds benefiting charity.

 Personal life